jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

     pushd rbac/
     ```

-1. The [gcp-sa-setup.tf](rbac/gcp-sa-setup.tf) Terraform plan will create a custom GCP IAM role with
-restricted permissions, create a GCP service account, and grant said service account the custom role.
+1. The [gcp-sa-setup.tf](rbac/gcp-sa-setup.tf) Terraform plan will create a GCP service account, and will grant said service account the minimal permissions required.
 (NOTE: This only needs to be done once).
     ```bash
     export TF_VAR_PROJECT=${PROJECT}